chloe-jeon/SureStart/README.md

 #### Day 22, July 27
 Today, I learned about the challenges with detecting emotion through AI, as it is multi-faceted and involves many cues beyond just the words we use, including body language, tone of voice, and context.
 I also learned about affective AI, which tries to overcome these challenges to detect mental states such as drowsiness while driving.

+#### Day 23, July 28
+I learned about natural language processing (NLP), which are usually done by RNNs or similar architectures.
+I also learned about the processing that occurs before even running the model, such as data preprocessing and feature extraction.
+Since language is complicated, simplifying the data through lemmatization or extracting important features (vectorizing the sentence) via methods such as bag of words, TF-IDF, or word2vec can make it easier for the model to learn from the data.